 In addition to not having a natural inclination towards sales, it is very difficult to split focus between growing the business and operating the business.

 The goal for every new MSP owner should be to get the operation to the point they can afford to hire sales staff as soon as possible.
 I know several examples of MSPs that struggled to grow the business for as much as ten years before finally hiring sales staff.
 Once that made that hire, the business has grown 10x in the next ten years.
 Plan to get help as early as possible.
 Focus on growing the business brings results.

 #8 Make a plan

 This may seem basic but having a performing website that represents your brand well and can easily be found on the web is a critical part of your digital marketing plan.
 Remember that your website should be all about the problems that you can solve for your potential clients and not about your qualifications.
 Clients do not care that you have your MSSP certification.
 They care that your helpdesk will be responsive and solve their problems fast so they can get back to work.
-There are some great marketing agencies like Lemonade Stand that specialize in helping MSPs build an online presence.
+There are some great marketing agencies like Lemonade Stand that specialize in helping Managed Service Providers build an online presence.

 Pay per click (PCP)

 A great investment for a new MSP starting out is in PPC advertising on Google.
 This allows you to jump to the top of the search for key terms that are relevant in your area at a low cost.
 A word of caution.
 PPC can be wasteful if it's not set up correctly.
 Target keywords that have buying intent and not general terms related to IT.
 This will give you more conversions and make your budget go farther.